Ethernet over USB

-Ethernet over USB refers to use of USB as an Ethernet network.
-It also refers to an Ethernet device which is connected over USB (instead of e.g. PCI or PCIe).
+Ethernet over USB is the use of a USB link as a part of an Ethernet network, resulting in an Ethernet connection over USB (instead of e.g. PCI or PCIe).

 Protocols

 There are numerous protocols for Ethernet-style networking over USB.
 The use of these protocols is to allow application-independent exchange of data with USB devices, instead of specialized protocols such as video or MTP (Media Transfer Protocol).
 Even though the USB is not a physical Ethernet, the networking stacks of all major operating systems are set up to transport IEEE 802.3 frames, without needing a particular underlying transport.

-The main industry protocols are (in chronological order): Remote NDIS (RNDIS, a Microsoft vendor protocol), Ethernet Control Model (ECM), Ethernet Emulation Model (EEM), and Network Control Model (NCM).
+The main industry protocols are Remote NDIS (RNDIS, a Microsoft vendor protocol), Ethernet Control Model (ECM), Ethernet Emulation Model (EEM), and Network Control Model (NCM).
 The latter three are part of the larger Communications Device Class (CDC) group of protocols of the USB Implementers Forum (USB-IF).
 They are available for download from the USB-IF (see below).
-The RNDIS specification is available from Microsoft's web site.
-Regarding de facto standards, some standards, such as ECM, specify use of USB resources that early systems did not have.
+The RNDIS specification is available from Microsoft's website.
+Regarding de facto standards, some standards, such as ECM, specify the use of USB resources that early systems did not have.
 However, minor modifications of the standard subsets make practical implementations possible on such platforms.
 Remarkably, even some of the most modern platforms need minor accommodations and therefore support for these subsets is still needed.